GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

         - B2F
             - Ignore the first set of stairs.
 This is where you exit if you fall into either drop-down hole.
             - Progress until you encounter a Gorgon and Lulu will comment.
                 - If you have a Ranger, you can set a trap.
-                - If you opt to fight (2 Gorgons front row, 2 Pixies backrow), then use Kantios (Confuse) to prevent the Gorgons from using their stone breath attack.
+If you opt to fight (2 Gorgons front row, 2 Pixies backrow), then use Kantios (Confuse) to prevent the Gorgons from using their stone breath attack.
                 - Attempting to dodge around it is challenging given the narrow corridor.
             - At the end of the path you will encounter a wolf.
 It has infinite HP and will flee after you do enough damage or several turns have passed.
 Continue north to the B3F stairs.
         - B3F
             - Upon entering you will find a dead hunter.
 Collect the body and exit back to town.
 Go to any Temple and revive him to learn that he was the missing hunter that Lady Matilda hired.
-If you do not revive him, then the wolf boss will not spawn on B3F.<span style="color: #FF0000">*</span>
+Warning!<span style="color: #FF0000">*</span> If you do not revive him, then the wolf boss will not spawn on B3F.
             - Return to B3F and make your way to the bottom-left room.
 There are more difficult enemies on this floor, including Gorgons.
             - Defeat the Alabaster Balewolf.
         - Post-Battle